Skip Ribbon Commands

 • finalising UoC enrolments for any students undertaking any certificate type (VE1, VE2 or VE3)

-• withdrawing students from UoC from a VCE VET scored Unit 3–4 sequence
+• withdrawing students from UoCs from a VCE VET scored Unit 3–4 sequence

-International Baccalaureate (IB) students need to be identified as such on VASS and the same attention to detail should be given to their personal details as is required for VCE and VCAL students.
+IB students need to be identified as such on VASS and the same attention to detail should be given to collecting and maintaining their personal details as is required for VCE students.

-All Australian Year 12 IB students are required to sit the General Achievement Test (GAT) for the calculation of a notional Australian Tertiary Admission Rank (ATAR).
+All Australian Year 12 IB students are required to sit the GAT to calculate a notional ATAR.
 These students should complete the International Baccalaureate (IB) student personal details form.
-All international Year 12 IB students are required to be enrolled on VASS by the deadline in Important administrative dates so that this information can be forwarded to the Victorian Tertiary Admissions Centre (VTAC).
+All international Year 12 IB students must be enrolled on VASS by the deadline specified in Important administrative dates so that this information can be forwarded to VTAC.
 The GAT is optional for international students, at the school’s discretion.
-However, if students do not sit the GAT, an ATAR will not be calculated (they will, however, receive a notional ATAR statement).
+However, if a student does not sit the GAT, an ATAR will not be calculated (they will receive a notional ATAR statement).

 There is an administrative fee for each IB student sitting the GAT (see Fees and charges on the VCAA website).
 The VCAA invoices students through their school.
 Each school is responsible for the collection of VCAA payments from its students.
-Schools are required to submit one cheque to cover all IB students included on the invoice.
+Schools must submit one payment to cover all IB students on the invoice.
 Where schools have an IB student wanting to undertake a VCE study, the principal must request permission for this enrolment from the VCAA before entering the enrolment on VASS.
-The school should provide to Student Records and Results a full course outline of the IB program the student is undertaking and state the VCE study the student wants to undertake.
+The school should provide to Student Records and Results a full course outline of the IB program the student is undertaking and identify the VCE study the student wants to undertake.
 This VCE study must be different from any study being undertaken as part of their IB program.

-Schools are required to identify Year 10 students on VASS regardless of whether they are enrolled in a VCE or IB program.
-The course type for these students will be VCE, and if a student does not have a VCE or IB program, the school will be required to tick the PDO box on the enrolment screen, identifying the student as Personal Details Only (PDO).
-This information is collected for the purposes of the DET’s On Track survey.
+Schools are required to identify Year 10 students on VASS regardless of whether they are enrolled in the VCE or IB.
+The course type for these students will be VCE.
+If a student is not undertaking the VCE or IB, the school will be required to tick the Personal Details Only (PDO) box on the enrolment screen, identifying the student as PDO.
+This information is collected for the purposes of the Department of Education’s On Track survey.
 The Year 10 student personal details form must be completed by such students.
-The school should hold these forms until the following year.
+The school should retain these forms until the following year.

 There are some students who do not start and finish their VCE at the one school or within a continuous timeframe, including those who: